-Our Chemical Intermediates businesses are also supported by a range of technologies, and each business carries out research to improve the different technology platforms to enhance environmental performance, and, where appropriate, to develop novel products, applications, catalysts and additives.
+Our Chemical Intermediates businesses are also supported by a range of technologies, and each business carries out research and development to improve the different technology platforms, to enhance environmental performance and, where appropriate, to develop novel products, applications, catalysts and additives.

 A key technology platform is the proprietary fluid bed acrylonitrile process and related catalysts.
-We believe that this technology is the leading nitriles manufacturing technology from a cost and operational performance perspective and that it is used in a significant majority of the world acrylonitrile production.
+We believe that this technology is the leading nitriles manufacturing technology from a cost and operational performance perspective.
 In order to sustain the competitiveness of the technology, we invest in the development and manufacture of improved catalysts.
 These are critical for achieving high product yields with high reliability whilst minimizing emissions and environmental footprint.